Havner/trainsim-helper/main/readme.txt

   You have to open an engine.bin in RW_Tools and look for control values and prepare a set that will identify this loco and hopefully only this one.
 Make a new function for it.
+You can also use an included Data Extractor instead of RW_Tools.
+It's output should be easier to read.

   Then in the ConfigureJoystick() you can customize settings for this specific loco.
 I've added few examples.